Samarthkalanke/Chess_Openings/index.md

       },
     };
     function deleteHelper(){
-      deleteFilms(document.getElementById('Delname').value);
+      deleteChess(document.getElementById('Delname').value);
     }
-    function postFilms(){//function to add a new country to the API, excecuted when a user types a country into the text box and hits the check button const options = {
+    function postChess(){//function to add a new country to the API, excecuted when a user types a country into the text box and hits the check button const options = {
           method: 'POST',
           headers: {